Student Income Support

 Higher education students receiving student payments may also be eligible to receive the Student Start-up Scholarship (opens in a new window) and the Relocation Scholarship (opens in a new window).

-‘On 13 April 2013, the Government announced that from 1 January 2014 Student Start-up Scholarships will be replaced by income contingent loans for new student payment recipients, repayable along with students’ HELP debts once they are earning above the HELP repayment threshold'.
+Subject to the passage of legislation, from 1 January 2014, Student Start-up Scholarships will be replaced by income contingent loans for new student payment recipients, repayable along with students’ HELP debts once they are earning above the HELP repayment threshold;.Return to top

 Some full-time or part-time students and Australian Apprentices may be eligible for student payments administered by the Department of Human Services.